 Now you are able to collect detailed DMARC reports into your EasyDMARC dashboard.
 Most importantly, it can take up to 72 hours before you will see DMARC data in your dashboard.
 Usually, email service providers send DMARC aggregate reports once a day.
 In addition, DMARC reports will help you gain insight into your email infrastructure and point to the sources that need proper authentication.

-You can follow these guides to implement your record into your DNS:
+You can follow these guides to set up your record into your DNS:

 - How to Add DMARC to Cloudflare DNS